-Don’t forget that when you’re done making this roasted turkey breast to save the bones and any leftover turkey to make our Homemade Turkey Soup!
+And don’t forget to save the bones and any leftover turkey meat to make our Homemade Turkey Soup for another comfort food meal that is sure to become a favorite!

 Turkey is one of those things that you have once or maybe twice a year.
 And every time we have it we wonder why we don’t make it more often!
 Turkey dinners are amazing, turkey leftovers are even better…

 Why do we only seem to roast a turkey around the holidays?
 Shame on us, I say.
-Once you tackle How To Roast And Carve A Turkey Breast, it’s really such an easy dinner to make!
+Once you tackle how to make this Juicy Roast Turkey Breast, you’ll be making a heck of a lot more than once a year!

-Now rub the turkey with olive oil and softened butter to make the skin nice and crispy when it comes out of the oven…also butter or olive oil is what gives the turkey skin that nice brown color.
+Rub the turkey breast with olive oil and softened butter to make the skin nice and crispy when it comes out of the oven.
+The butter or olive oil is also what gives the turkey skin that nice brown color.

 Season the turkey breast with lots of kosher salt, pepper, garlic powder, paprika and herbs.
-I had some fresh rosemary today so that’s what I used, but you can use fresh thyme or sage if you prefer.
+I had fresh rosemary today so that’s what I used, but you can use fresh thyme or sage if you prefer, or a combination of all of them.

-Fresh herbs are key when making a turkey, there’s a lot of meat to season so you need strong flavors here!
+Fresh herbs and the right amount of seasoning are key when making a turkey breast, there’s a lot of meat to season so you need strong flavors here!

 How Long Does A Turkey Breast Cook In The Oven?